By Ross Rader, Co-Developer of TabMark

 Final Recommendation: Where Should You Go?

-If you never want to migrate again: Choose Bookmarks + TabMark
+If you want no more service risk: Browser Bookmarks + TabMark

 Final Thought

-The Pocket shutdown taught us that no service is permanent.
-Companies pivot, get acquired, shut down, or change direction.
-Before investing time and trust in any alternative, consider how much you value permanence and data ownership.
+The Pocket shutdown was a useful reminder that no service is permanent.
+Companies pivot, get acquired, or run out of money.
+Whatever you choose, consider how much you value permanence and data ownership—and whether the convenience of any cloud service is worth the dependency.

-Ready to organize your bookmarks effectively?
-Try TabMark for tab management that won't disappear.
+Ready to get your bookmarks under control?
+Try TabMark for tab management that works across all your browsers.

 Tired of Bookmark Chaos?